 In the Philippines, elders are greeted by taking one of their hands gently and pressing it on your forehead.
 They call this gesture “Mano” (which is “hand” in Spanish) and it’s used to show respect.

 People greet each other with a bow in Japan.
-The problem is that their bows differ in angle and duration depending on the person they’re greeting.
+Depending on the person their greeting, and their social status, bows differ in angle and duration.

 In Oman, men often greet each other by pressing their noses together.